 Summary

-Human performance improvement models are structured approaches that help organizations and individuals identify, address, and overcome obstacles to better job satisfaction, productivity, and behavior change.
-These models combine psychological insights and practical frameworks to create environments where people can thrive and consistently succeed.
+Human performance improvement models are frameworks that help organizations understand and boost workplace productivity by focusing on the factors that drive people's behavior, job satisfaction, and cognitive function.
+These models combine psychology, job design, and brain health strategies to create environments where people can thrive and deliver better results.

 -